Winged Sand Fox

 Foxes result from nature needing a feline but having only canids to work with.

-The winged sand fox is native to, and found almost exclusively on, the desert island of Tilth.
-It lives everywhere, in the wilds, settlements, and even the capital city, Central Tilth, where the Metilth Ruling Caste has deemed these harmless, playful, social creatures as vermin.
+Native to, and found almost exclusively on, the desert island of Tilth, these adorable omnivores live everywhere, in the wilds, settlements, and even the capital city, Central Tilth.
+There, the Metilth Ruling Caste has deemed these harmless, playful, social creatures as vermin via the most recent in a timeless line of Edicts of Principle.

 Basic Information